vladbv/daily-coding-problem/README.md

 This problem was asked by Two Sigma.

 Using a function rand7() that returns an integer from 1 to 7 (inclusive) with uniform probability, implement a function rand5() that returns an integer from 1 to 5 (inclusive).
+<h2>Problem 40</h2>
+This problem was asked by Facebook.

+Given a list of integers, return the largest product that can be made by multiplying any three integers.

+For example, if the list is [-10, -10, 5, 2], we should return 500, since that's -10 * -10 * 5.

+You can assume the list has at least three integers.